pitazzo/usj-http-project/README.md

 The project involves developing from scratch, using only transport layer network libraries, a basic HTTP client and server.
 This client and server should operate between themselves but also, by adhering to the protocol standard, interoperate with any other "real" client or server.

-Unless the optional GUI functionality is implemented, the client will be a command-line program, more or less interactive depending on the optional functionalities decided to be implemented.
+Unless the optional GUI feature is implemented, the client will be a command-line program, more or less interactive depending on the optional features decided to be implemented.
 In summary, a program capable of launching HTTP messages and processing the response messages to these requests is expected.

 On the other hand, the HTTP server will be a program capable of receiving HTTP requests and reacting to them, updating its internal state and responding with various web objects as necessary.
 The HTTP server is a program that must always be available to receive requests, whether from one or more clients, sequentially or concurrently, and whether some are unsuccessful and others are successful.